2wnh93/pricing-products/README.md

 ![](images/nestedcv-clusters.JPG)

-*Figure 11: Nested cross-validation R<sup>2</sup> score of respective clusters*
+*Figure 12: Nested cross-validation R<sup>2</sup> score of respective clusters*

 From Figure 11, we can see that tree-based algorithms generally did better across all clusters and that `RidgeCV` could not work for all clusters probably because, its main use is for when predictor variables exceed the number of transactions which is not the case here.

 ![](images/results-test-data.JPG)

-*Figure 12: R<sup>2</sup> score of respective clusters' best model*
+*Figure 13: R<sup>2</sup> score of respective clusters' best model*

 For Cluster 1, `LassoCV` works best and on unseen data, it is able to account for 88% of variability.
 Best working model for Cluster 2 is `Lasso CV` too, being able to account for 95% of variability of data.
 Cluster 3's best performing model is `Elastic Net CV`, being able to account for 66% of variability of data.

 ## Conclusion and Recommendation

-Taking the intercept and coefficients for each cluster's best model, I plot the regression line of profit per unit against unit price, in Figure 13 below.
+Taking the intercept and coefficients for each cluster's best model, I plot the regression line of profit per unit against unit price, in Figure 14 below.

 ![](images/regressionline-clusters.JPG)

-*Figure 13: Regression line for respective clusters*
+*Figure 14: Regression line for respective clusters*

 If I were to set up a business and sell phones, I would avoid selling or operating at `Western Africa`, `Western Asia` or `Central Asia` as all phone transactions in these regions are not profitable at any unit price.
 Instead I would focus on other selling in other regions.

-Between Cluster 1 and Cluster 2, Cluster 1 comprise transactions with larger quantities than Cluster 2.
-To command a higher unit price, I should create a sale incorporating marketing or advertising strategies to encourage more purchases.
-For instance, bulk discounts or take advantage of seasonality of sales or occasion-based sales like Valentine's Day or Black Friday sale.
+Between Cluster 1 and Cluster 2, Cluster 1 comprise transactions with larger quantities purchased than Cluster 2.
+These are probably corporate consumers.
+To target these corporate consumers, I could consider providing bulk discounts or include free phone accessories if more phones are purchased.

-If say it is not possible to price the phone any higher, to consider grouping purchases, which include the phone and other accessories related to the phone for example headphones or ear phones, or handphone cases.
-This may entice the customer to purchase more items, while paying for a reasonable price for the phone.
+## Further Development

+<ins>Consumer segmentation</ins>

+Apart from clustering by transactions, another way to group purchases is by customer segmentation.
+This would require customer details to provide insights as to consumer purchase behaviour.
+For example, customer's spending score (ie. propensity to spend), age, income etc.

+<ins>Focused scope or broader scope</ins>

+While the project focused on a particular product category, we can further develop the project by looking deeper within the product category like into specific brands, or specific phone models.
+The project can also be further developed by looking at other categories outside of phones.

 ## Limitations and Challenges